 2. Rate Your 8 Self-Assessment

-LivingUpp's Rate Your 8 self-assessment tool was developed to help you identify and prioritize your needs on a daily basis.
-Taking inventory of your needs also helps you identify trends -- those areas of your life that you may have been neglecting or putting off.
-Choosing daily rituals that specifically support the areas you've rated lowest can dramatically improve your well-being.
-Learn more about how to use the Rate Your 8 self-assessment tool here.
+LivingUpp’s Rate Your 8 self-assessment tool was developed to help you identify and prioritize your needs on a daily basis.
+Taking inventory of your needs also helps you identify trends — those areas of your life that you may have been neglecting or putting off.
+Choosing daily rituals that specifically support the areas you’ve rated lowest can dramatically improve your well-being.

 To manage your time more efficiently, planning is essential.
-Making arrangements ahead of time for dinner, child care, or other important tasks can make your life much easier -- and less stressful.
-Planning doesn't have to take a lot of time either.
+Making arrangements ahead of time for dinner, child care, or other important tasks can make your life much easier—and less stressful.
+Planning doesn’t have to take a lot of time either.
 Once you establish a rhythm, it gets much faster.
 Need some help with planning?
-Grab a copy of The Lifestyle Design Planner here.
+Grab a copy of The Lifestyle Design Planner.

 Yoga combines mindfulness with body movement, and helps create balance and alignment, both mentally and physically.
-One of my clients introduced me to Yoga with Adriene, and it's been a great addition to my morning ritual.
+One of my clients introduced me to Yoga with Adriene, and it’s been a great addition to my morning ritual.
 (Plus, it’s free if you do it at home!)

 Walking is a simple way to clear your mind and loosen up tense muscles, which can be particularly helpful if you sit behind a keyboard for most of the day.
 Walking doesn’t require any special equipment, and it’s practical for most fitness levels.